Code of Conduct

 - Theft of College property or personal property on campus.

-- Lewd or indecent conduct on campus.
+- Lewd or indecent conduct on campus or at a college-sponsored event.

 - Unauthorized use, possession, or sale of firearms or other dangerous weapons on campus.

-- Drunk and/or disorderly conduct on campus.
+- Drunk and/or disorderly conduct on campus or at a college-sponsored off-campus event.

 - Possession of alcoholic beverages on campus property except where expressly authorized by the President.